hundeo:

 Colors: Black, Black-brown, Beige, Gray

-The Puggle is not an officially recognized dog breed, but a cross between two breeds.
+The puggle is not an officially recognized dog breed, but a cross between two breeds.
 The small dogs are bred as companion dogs and are very popular.
-Since the original breeds, Beagle and Pug, are very different, there are many variations of the Puggle.
+As the original breeds of beagle and pug are very different, there are many variations of the puggle.

 Puggle